riversdark/riversdark.github.io/content/post/lgts.md

 {{< figure src="/ox-hugo/d0d70c10f5b23a86cf71bc57239b75d16a352176.png" >}}

 Here the prediction is slightly better than before, the underestimation problem seems abatted, but we're spotting another problem.
 The global trend still has a very strong seasonality effect built in it.
 Upon some reflection it's not difficult to understand why: we're now using the moving average to calculate the global trend, and since the moving average uses all the outcome for one cycle, the seasonality is clearly present in it.

-To avoid this we might consider removing the seasonality in moving average calculation, but this removal might also introduce new problems.
+And finally the scores.

 <a id="code-snippet--sgtm-score"></a>
 ```python